 San Francisco City Travel Expert

-This page on eco-friendly things to do and places to stay in San Francisco was curated by Misty Foster, our expert for North America and owner/manager of Green Suitcase Travel – a boutique online travel agency specialized in trips centered around sustainability and eco-tourism.
+This page on eco-friendly things to do and places to stay in San Francisco was curated by Misty Foster, our expert for North America and owner/manager of Green Suitcase Travel – a boutique online travel agency specialized in trips centered around responsible travel.

 Like our tips and reviews of eco-friendly hotels, tours and activities in San Francisco?
-Please share!
+Spread the word!